rvilela7/DailyExcuses/README.md

 # DailyExcuses
 WS for daily excuses (portuguese)

-inspired by some colleagues confined at home
+for portuguese, was inspired by some colleagues confined at home https://dailyexcuses.azurewebsites.net

-https://dailyexcuses.azurewebsites.net
+- 14/08/2023
 The english source is AI Generated.
+The polish source is AI Generated.

 # Azure deployment center